argoproj-labs/argocd-operator/docs/usage/config_management_2.0.md

 See the [upstream documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/config-management-plugins/#configure-plugin-via-sidecar) for more information.

-Plugin sidecare containers can be added to the repo server using the `ArgoCD` custom resource.
+Plugin sidecar containers can be added to the repo server using the `ArgoCD` custom resource.
+If the image field for a sidecar container is omitted, the image for the repo server will be used.

 If you want to specify the ConfigManagementPlugin manifest by specifying a config map, the config map should be specified separately.